kleookku/Flora/README.md

 - [x] Users can view search results "infinitely" (goes through all the pages/results).
 - [ ] Users can replace plant images with their own image.
 - [ ] Detail images will be loaded from low to high quality.
+- [ ] Users can add a description to their boards.

 **Super Stretch Stories**
-- [ ] Users can buy plants within the app.
+- [ ] Users can search by region/state using their current location.
-- [ ] Users can take a picture of a plant and the app will help determine what plant it is.
+- [ ] Users can follow other users and see their boards.
-- [ ] Users can add their own plants.
+- [ ] Users can add their own pictures to each plant.
-- [ ] Users can share plants or boards.

 ### 2. Screen Archetypes
 - Login Screen